pomiar/node-red-project-starter/README.md

     docker build -t node-red-project .

-and then use this to run it (assumes you want port 1880 mapped direct, and see the terminal output)
+and then use this to run it (assumes you want port 1880 mapped direct, and see the terminal output).

-    docker run -it -p 1880:1880 --name mynodered node-red-project
+    docker run -it -p 1880:1880 -e NODE_RED_CREDENTIAL_SECRET="my-secret-key" --name mynodered node-red-project

 For more information look at the Dockerfile itself.